kcc-nma-art258/assignments/week-2/README.md

   - `:nth-child()`

 #### Declare your !DOCTYPE
 This tells the browser what version of HTML you are using and must come before the HTML tag.
-The HTML5 doctype is the simplest to remember:
+The HTML5 !DOCTYPE is the simplest to remember:

 ```html
 <!DOCTYPE html>